pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 Most users will start a monolithic structure, for a few good reasons:

-* **Simplicity.** Having a single project and collection of stacks is, quite simply, the easiest thing you could possibly do.
+* **Simplicity.** Having a single project and collection of stacks is the easiest thing you could possibly do.
 Pulumi diffs edits to your application and infrastructure code, and so this approach leaves the hard work of doing incremental deployments and tracking dependencies to the Pulumi engine.